 As with other types of porcelain tile, you’ll want to begin by sweeping the area twice with a soft-bristle broom.
 Sweep in both straight and diagonal directions.
 Then use a vacuum cleaner to remove any dirt or particles from the surface.

-Next, make your water and vinegar solution as mentioned in the cleaning instructions above.
+Next, make your water and vinegar solution as mentioned above.
 Spray it or spread it across your textured tile.
 Allow the tile to soak for five to ten minutes before scrubbing using a soft-bristled brush or an old toothbrush.

 After that, rinse the cleaning solution with hot water before going over the floor with a damp mop.
 Finally, dry the porcelain tile with a clean towel or a microfiber cloth as soon as possible to prevent water spots from taking hold.